wildcardcorp/factored/docs/config.rst

 base_auth_url
     Base url all authentication urls and resources are based off of.
-Useful if you're only looking to authenticate a portion of a site. supported_auth_schemes
+Useful if you're only looking to authenticate a portion of a site. excepted_paths
+    the path part of a request URL is compared to items in this list (one per line) and if there is a match, the request will be processed normally without any factored authorization. supported_auth_schemes
     Supported authentication schemes.
 email_auth_window